Rajendran-Balaji/3DCNN-for-Hyperspectral-Image-Classification/README.md

 5. sklearn
 6. tensorflow

-Store the dataset in the same directory as the notebook
+Store the dataset in the same directory as the notebook.
+Currently the loadDataSet function is defined for the datasets Indian Pines, Pavia University, Salinas, Kennedy Space Center and Botswana.
+If you want to try other datasets add the implementation into the loadDataSet function.